blinry/everything-exhibition/README.md

 ## Credits

--   Materials CC0 from polyhaven.com
+-   Textures and HDRs: CC0, from polyhaven.com